 Curriculum constraints and the limited time in which students are allocated to explore such a broad topic may cause Holocaust education to backfire.
 To illustrate this, research done by the University College London on Holocaust education showed many flaws in their subjects’ (secondary school students) knowledge of the Holocaust.
 Many of these students thought that Hitler was the sole perpetrator of the Holocaust, and relied on harmful stereotypes when explaining why Jews were the primary victims.
 If this is the misinformation that students emerge with after receiving Holocaust education, then it may be better to leave it out of the curriculum altogether or wait until they are more mature.

 Punishing children for the sins of their parents

-Continuously teaching about the Holocaust has the potential to blind students to how repentant Germany is today for its past actions; for example, the German organization March of Life encourages young Germans to meet with Holocaust survivors, uncover their own difficult family histories, and organize marches around the world under the banner of “Never Again.”
+Continuously teaching about the Holocaust has the potential to blind students to how repentant Germany is today for its past actions; just as the estimated 10,000-30,000 Israelis who live in Berlin today.
+Another example: the German organization March of Life encourages young Germans to meet with Holocaust survivors, uncover their own difficult family histories, and organize marches around the world under the banner of “Never Again.”

 Keeping the trauma going

 Although the Holocaust happened decades ago, there’s some evidence that it has had long-lasting traumatic effects on younger generations that didn’t experience it firsthand.
 Grandchildren of survivors report emotional difficulties that follow them into adulthood, stemming from hearing constant details about the Holocaust from family members.
 As there is a lot of sensitive material used in Holocaust education, including graphic imagery and details of torture, it may have emotionally damaging effects on young people.
 This kind of heavy subject matter should not be forced upon students who may not be emotionally ready or able to handle it.